 The RACGP is committed to the development of mental health training initiatives to support its members in all stages of their career, from student to senior practitioner.
 Mental health is firmly embedded in both the RACGP Curriculum for General Practice and the Advanced Rural Skills Training (ARST) Curriculum.
 The RACGP also manages the General Practice Mental Health Standards Collaboration (GPMHSC), a program funded by the Australian Government to establish and maintain standards for continuing professional development in mental health care for GPs.
 The high uptake of Mental Health Skills Training (the GPMHSC’s entry-level competency for assessment, diagnosis and management of mental health issues) reflects a strong commitment to this field of practice within the profession.

-Many GPs choose to build on their existing skills in mental health as part of their lifelong learning, for example through a short course in mental health first aid, focussed psychological strategies skills training, or a postgraduate qualification.
-Research conducted by RACGP Rural indicates that GPs practising in rural and remote locations would like to engage in advanced mental health training but are deterred by the financial cost and the time away from practice.8 Incentive schemes equivalent to those for procedural skills would support GPs to develop or refresh advanced skills in mental health.9
+Many GPs choose to build on their existing skills in mental health as part of their lifelong learning, for example through courses in mental health first aid, focussed psychological strategies skills training, or a postgraduate qualification.
+Research indicates that GPs practising in rural and remote locations would like to engage in advanced mental health training but are deterred by the financial cost and the time away from practice11.
+Incentive schemes equivalent to those for procedural skills would support GPs to develop or refresh advanced skills in mental health12.

-In general practice, there are also unique opportunities for suicide prevention within the community.10 GP training in this area has been identified as a key factor in reducing suicide deaths in Australia.11 The RACGP is supportive of training initiatives that aim to support GPs in providing care to help reduce the incidence of suicide.
+In general practice, there are also opportunities for suicide prevention within the community13.
+GP training in this area has been identified as a key factor in reducing suicide deaths in Australia14.
+The RACGP is supportive of training initiatives that aim to support GPs in providing care to help reduce the incidence of suicide.

-The RACGP continues to present the case for MBS reform to better support the needs of patients in accessing evidence-based, cost-effective mental health care.13,14
+The RACGP continues to present the case for MBS reform to better support the needs of patients, both face-to-face or via telehealth, in accessing evidence-based, cost-effective mental health care.8,16

 - Lynch JM, Askew DA, Mitchell GK, Hegarty KL.
 Beyond symptoms: Defining primary care mental health clinical assessment priorities, content and process.
 Social Science & Medicine 2012;74(2):143-9.